orsonteodoro/gcf2/README.md

 continuing to use the CFI scheme.
 Add cfi-ignore-list.conf to package.env and add the ignore list to /etc/portage/package.cfi_ignore/${CATEGORY}/${PN}.
 See docs for details.
-3. If ignore list doesn't work well, use the -fno-sanitize to completely disable the scheme.
+3. If the ignore list doesn't work well, use the -fno-sanitize to completely disable the scheme.
 These correspond to one or more the no-cfi-*.conf files.

 When choosing the fix, one should pick the solution that will maximize